Shoplifting is on the rise even as reports of other types of crime fall

 On the flip side, video footage of dramatic shoplifting incidents that goes viral on social media can suggest the issue is more pervasive than it is in reality.

-"When they focus on shoplifting and say their profit margins aren't high because they're losing so much product, it's a smokescreen for other business concerns," he said.
+"When they focus on shoplifting and say their profit margins aren't high because they're losing so much product, lots of people suspect it's a smokescreen for other business concerns," he said.

 Even the National Retail Federation, a trade group representing retailers, admitted that it incorrectly attributed half of all industry losses in 2021 to organized retail crime.
 The group estimated that theft results in $45 billion in annual losses for retailers, a figure it has since retracted.